davewasmer/devcert/README.md

 devcert makes that easy.

 In addition to the options above, devcert exposes a `ui` option.
-This option allows you to control all the points where devcert requries user interaction, substituting your own prompts and user interface.
+This option allows you to control all the points where devcert requires user interaction, substituting your own prompts and user interface.
 You can use this to brand the experience with your own tool's name, localize the messages, or integrate devcert into a larger existing workflow.